 - quicker recovery

-Disc degeneration, herniation and spinal stenosis are common spinal disorders that may compress spinal nerve roots and/or the spinal cord.
+Disc degeneration, herniation, and spinal stenosis are common spinal disorders that may compress spinal nerve roots and/or the spinal cord.
 Compression or pinching of these neurologic structures may result in back and/or neck pain that spreads (radiates) into the lower body (lumbar problems) or upper back, shoulders, and arms (cervical disorders).
-In addition to pain, neurologic symptoms may develop and include numbness, tingling, and weakness.
+In addition to pain, neurologic symptoms may develop, including numbness, tingling, and weakness.

 About Micro Endoscopic Discectomy and Decompression

 After surgery, the patient is moved into the recovery area.
-In recovery, nurses and other members of the medical team closely monitor the patient’s vital signs – pulse, respiration, blood pressure, and pain.
-Some post-operative incisional discomfort should be expected and patients receive pain medication either through their IV (intravenous line) or by mouth.
+In recovery, nurses and other medical team members closely monitor the patient’s vital signs – pulse, respiration, blood pressure, and pain.
+Some post-operative incisional discomfort should be expected, and patients receive pain medication either through their IV (intravenous line) or by mouth.

 After Care at Home

-Dr. Stieber provides micro discectomy and micro decompression patients with information about what to expect and self-care after hospital discharge.
-This information includes instructions to control pain, medications, diet and managing constipation, bathing and incision care, activity restrictions, and the surgical follow-up appointments.
+Dr. Stieber provides microdiscectomy and micro decompression patients with information about what to expect and self-care after hospital discharge.
+This information includes instructions to control pain, medications, diet, constipation management, bathing and incision care, activity restrictions, and surgical follow-up appointments.
 As always, Dr. Stieber and his staff welcome questions and ensure that all patient concerns are thoroughly addressed.